-Formatting in Datasheet view Format Explanation Illustration Changing row height and column width Right-click the row and select Row Height, or right-click the column and select Column Width.
+Formatting in Datasheet view Format Explanation Illustration Changing row height and column width Right-click the row and select Row Height, or right- click the column and select Column Width.
 You can also click-and-drag to make the row or column bigger.
 Click on the column/row border you want to move, hold down the mouse button while moving the mouse.
-Changing row height Row Height Row Height: 23.25 OK Standard Height Cancel Apply bold, italic, underline to text.
+Changing row height Row Height 23,25 OK Standard Height Cancel Apply bold, italic, underline to text.
 Changing font, font size, font colour etc. Changing alignment.
 Use the Font group on the Home tab to select font, font size, font colour, bold, italic, or alignment.
 Note: when you change something for a single cell, you change it for all the cells in the datasheet.
-Applying text formatting Calibri 11 1 Hide/Show columns To hide columns, select them and right-click.
+Applying text formatting Hide/Show columns To hide columns, select them and right-click.
 Then select Hide Columns from the menu.
-To display hidden columns, right-click and select Unhide Hiding/unhiding columns Hide Columns Unhide Columns
+To display hidden columns, right-click and select Unhide Hiding/unhiding columns Hide C olumns Unhide Columns

 Columns from the menu.
 Select the columns to unhide.
 Freeze/Unfreeze columns To freeze columns, select them and right-click, then select Freeze Columns from the menu.
 To unfreeze columns, right-click and select Unfreeze All Columns from the menu.
-Freezing/unfreezing columns Freeze Columns Unfreeze All Columns Fill/Background colour You can change the background of cells in a table.
+Freezing/unfreezing columns Freeze Columns Unfreeze A ll Columns Fill/Background colour You can change the background of cells in a table.
 Select the drop-down menu next to Alternate Fill/Back Colour and choose the colour.
-Access Theme Colors Standard Colors Working with gridlines You can choose which gridlines should be displayed.
+Changing colour Working with gridlines You can choose which gridlines should be displayed.
 Select the drop-down menu next to Gridlines and choose which gridlines to display.
-Displaying gridlines Gridlines: Both Gridlines: Horizontal Gridlines: Yertical Alternative memo formatting When the memo data type is chosen, alternative formatting techniques become available.
+Displaying gridlines Alternative memo formatting When the memo data type is chosen, alternative formatting techniques become available.
 These can be selected from the Rich text group on the Home tab.
 Memo formatting